kjhall04/Filament-Logs/README.md

 - Make sure to keep the barcode format consistent with your data manipulation logic.
 - The scale integration requires a compatible USB scale (e.g., DYMO M10) and the `hidapi` library.
 - Admin/user role selection is supported in the terminal menu.
-- The web app provides dynamic search and pagination for all inventory and stats pages.
+- The web app provides dynamic search, pagination, and favorite marking for all inventory and stats pages.
 - All templates display empty cells instead of `None`.

-## License

-MIT License
+- Favorite rolls are visually indicated with gold stars in the web app.